Bigger business isn’t always better — before you decide to scale, here are three things to consider.

 But, by growing your business, you might end up with a business you don’t really want to run — it’s not fun anymore, or it’s not the company you envisioned — or it’s not profitable, but on a bigger scale.

-Here are some questions to ask yourself to see if you’re really ready to start scaling.
+Here are some questions to ask yourself to see if you’re really ready to start scaling your business.
 If you can’t answer with a “hell, yes” to these three questions, then it’s probably not the right time.

 1) Can your operations handle the growth?